AryanDahiya00/YOLOv11_Traffic_signal_detection/README.md

 2. **Preprocessing Steps**:
    - Conversion of YAML annotations to YOLOv11-compatible format
-   - Separation of images and their corresponding annotations
+   - Cross-checking of images and their corresponding annotations
    - Class consolidation: Compressed 6 original classes into 3 main categories
    - Data cleaning: Removed images and annotations with no objects
    - Class imbalance handling through strategic compression